Pattavardhanam/MARVEL-Level-1-Report/Level 1 report.md

 This is the simulation of the adder circuit.
 [The link to the adder simuation](https://circuitverse.org/users/235959/projects/full-adder-using-mux-f6b940c1-7610-4385-b890-ccf287be4230)
 I then made a 4-bit binary additon circuit using 4 full adders using 2x1 MUX(Read the numbers from right to left):
 [The link to the 4-bit adder simuation](https://circuitverse.org/users/235959/projects/4-bit-binary-adder-using-mux) The top row of numbers is the first number in the sum.
-The second one row is the second number.
+The second row is the second number.
 This example illustrates the addition of 3 and 2.
 (Read from the right and written left to right) 0011+0010=0101.
 0101 is 5
 ![4-bit Adder](https://github.com/Pattavardhanam/MARVEL-Level-1-Report/blob/main/Pics/4-bit%20adder.png?raw=true)